carlosp420/nymphalidae_diversification/cover_letter.md

 evidence that the evolutionary interactions with their hostplants are responsible for the high diversification rate, and that this process is congruent with the diffuse cospeciation hypothesis.

+This paper is part of our research interests in the evolutionary history of butterflies and related groups.

 Sincerely yours,